 Level: Students who have already taken classes with Carolann will be eligible to take this advanced class.

 This class is for the intermediate to the advanced student looking to sustain or improve their watercolor, acrylic, or water-soluble oil painting techniques in a supportive environment.
-Please take note that the Tuesday class will be divided into two classrooms 3A & 5A and Carolann will go back and forth.

 Download Materials List